-60. The OfS and UKRI have each assumed responsibilities from the previous regulatory system.
-In relation to financial and academic years up to 2017-18, inclusive, terms and conditions of grant previously specified by HEFCE and agreements made by the Director of Fair Access to Higher Education continue to apply.
-The OfS and Research England27 will, individually or together as they consider appropriate, continue to monitor compliance with HEFCE terms and conditions of grant and take action against providers that are found to be in breach of them.
-In addition, terms and conditions of OfS funding from 1 April 201828 continue to apply: the OfS will continue to monitor compliance with them and take action against providers that are found to be in breach.
+- 58. The OfS and UKRI have each assumed responsibilities from the previous regulatory system.
+In relation to financial and academic years up to 2017-18 (inclusive), terms and conditions of grant previously specified by HEFCE and agreements made by the Director of Fair Access to Higher Education continue to apply.
+The OfS and Research England28 will, individually or together as we consider appropriate, continue to monitor compliance with HEFCE terms and conditions of grant and take action against providers that are found to be in breach of them.
+In addition, terms and conditions of OfS funding from 1 April 201829 continue to apply: we will continue to monitor compliance with them and take action against providers that are found to be in breach of the section. - 59.
+Action that the OfS may take against providers that are found to be in breach of previous HEFCE or OfS terms and conditions of grant for financial and academic years up to 2023-24 include (but are not limited to): - a.
+Recalculating and adjusting grants previously announced where these are found to have been informed by incorrect data from providers.
+Where HEFCE grants are concerned, the OfS and Research England will agree which of us will take action for any breaches, but following the general principles that: - i.
+The OfS will take action in relation to recurrent and capital grants that relate primarily to teaching activities and taught students. - ii.
+Research England will take action in relation to recurrent and capital grants that relate primarily to research and knowledge exchange activities and research students.